 If you’ve been shopping around, you’ve probably run across one of the largest sticking points with picking a new air conditioner unit: efficiency ratings.
 What system is the most efficient?
 What does efficiency even mean, and is it actually all that important?
-Follow along with the team at Rubino Service Company while we dive into these common topics!
+Follow along with the team at Bovio Rubino Service while we dive into these common topics!

 Why Is AC Efficiency Important?